coreos/rpm-ostree/docs/treefile.md

       upgrading from very old versions of libostree.
     * "modules": Kernel data goes just in `/usr/lib/modules`.
 Use this for new systems, and systems that don't need to be upgraded from very old libostree versions.
+This is the default for editions 2024 and above.

  * `etc-group-members`: Array of strings, optional: Unix groups in this list will be stored in `/etc/group` instead of `/usr/lib/group`.
 Use